Tout le monde en parle (Canadian talk show): Concept

-Political Impact
+Political impact

 TLMEP has had a notable effect upon Canada's national politics, as political leaders from outside of Quebec often use the show as a platform for introducing themselves to Quebec voters.
 Several commentators have suggested that Jack Layton's appearances on TLMEP were critical in fostering his party's Quebec breakthrough in the 2011 Canadian federal election.
 Layton's success created an expectation that other leaders would follow in his footsteps: since 2011, every federal party leader except Stephen Harper has made an appearance.

-Host and Co-Host
+Host and co-host

 Since the debut of the show, the host has been Guy A. Lepage, a former member of the sketch comedy group Rock et Belles Oreilles (RBO) and "the guy" in the sitcom Un gars, une fille (A Guy & a Girl).
 A guest host is brought in when Lepage is away, although this happens extremely rarely.
-For example, in the December 3, 2006 edition, Lepage was replaced by Véronique Cloutier so Lepage could participate in an interview with RBO about taking the reins to the end-of-the-year special, the Bye Bye (TV series).
+For example, in the 3 December 2006 edition, Lepage was replaced by Véronique Cloutier so Lepage could participate in an interview with RBO about taking the reins of the end-of-year special Bye Bye.

-The co-host was Dany Turcotte, a former member of the sketch comedy group Groupe sanguin, until February 14, 2021.
+The co-host was Dany Turcotte, a former member of the sketch comedy group Groupe sanguin, until 14 February 2021.

-After March 2021, the role of co-host has been filled by Anaïs Favron, Alexandre Barrette, Virginie Fortin, Pierre-Yves Roy-Desmarais, MC Gilles and the occasional return of Dany Turcotte.
+After March 2021, the role of co-host has been filled by Anaïs Favron, Alexandre Barrette, Virginie Fortin, Pierre-Yves Roy-Desmarais, MC Gilles, and the occasional return of Dany Turcotte.